NaixGames/Polycosmos/README.md

 - IsThereNoEscape?: Beat Hades Once.

 - DistantRelatives: Meet all the olympian gods.
+Note Gods will automatically "unlocked" their first line when receiving their nectar if you already have their keepsake.
+Avoids the game being annoying with not giving the first line on some cases (especially Athenea and Artemis).

 - ChthonicColleagues: Meet all the underworlds NPCs.